elrikose/tutorials/k8s/cks/topics/auditing.md

 Why?
 - Did someone access a secret while it wasn't protected
 - When was the last time that user X accessed cluster Y
-- Does my CRD work properly
+- Does my CRD work properly?

 There are 4 Stages to an API Request:
 - RequestReceived - Events that happen as soon as the handler receives the request
 - ResponseStarted - After Response Headers are sent, but before Response Body.
 Only generated for long requests
 - ResponseComplete - No more bytes will be sent as the body is finished
-- Panic - when something bad happents
+- Panic - when something bad happens

-You can set which Audit Policy Stages you even want to log
+You can set which Audit Policy Stages you even want to log.

 Which events should you record?
 Depends on how many requests are being made.
 It could be a firehose.